Digital Transformation: Identify, Locate, Communicate

 Customers expect a mobile-first, omnichannel digital experience from brands.
 They adapt to new channels and new technologies at near-lightning pace.
-Organizations who don’t want to be left behind need to be able to adapt to those same disruptions even faster.
+Organisations who don’t want to be left behind need to be able to adapt to those same disruptions even faster.

-Just over one-fifth (22 percent) of organizations are engaged in Digital Transformation initiatives.
+Just over one-fifth (22 percent) of organisations are engaged in Digital Transformation initiatives.
 According to IDC, that figure will more than double to 50 percent by 2020.
 The writing is on the wall: Digital Transformation is the future, and now is the time to jump on the bandwagon.

 Today’s leading brands anticipate and meet the needs of their customers.
-The customer experience is key; the more touchpoints you can provide, the more personalized the interactions with the customer are and the more value you can add to those relationships, the greater your chances at success.
+The customer experience is key; the more touchpoints you can provide, the more personalised the interactions with the customer are and the more value you can add to those relationships, the greater your chances at success.

 Data provides the insights you need to craft those one-to-one experiences that your customers want.
-Successful customer engagement strategies depend greatly on the type of data you collect, and the process you use to maximize the value of that data.
+Successful customer engagement strategies depend greatly on the type of data you collect, and the process you use to maximise the value of that data.